 - Only use the robot after inspecting the surrounding environment for potential hazards.

-The Stretch RE1 (“Stretch”) is intended for use by researchers to conduct research in controlled indoor environments.
-This product is not intended for other uses and lacks the required certifications for other uses, such as use in the home by consumers.
+The Stretch robots are intended for use by researchers to conduct research in controlled indoor environments.
+This product is not intended for other uses and lacks the required certifications for other uses, such as use in a home environment by consumers.

 As described later in this document, we have designed Stretch to be safer than previous commercially-available human-scale mobile manipulators, so that researchers can explore the future of mobile manipulation.
 For example, we have made it smaller and lighter weight with backdrivable torque-sensing joints that can stop when they detect contact.

 Nonetheless, Stretch is a research robot that can be dangerous.
-It is essential that researchers use Stretch carefully to avoid damage, injury, or death.
-Here, we list a number of safety hazards that researchers must consider prior to use and during use of Stretch.
+Researchers must use Stretch carefully to avoid damage, injury, or death.
+Here, we list several safety hazards that researchers must consider before and while using Stretch.